Missing elite Chinese university alumni spark outcry

 They were involved in a coalition, led by young Marxist activists, that was founded this summer to show solidarity with factory workers at Jasic Technology, a welding equipment manufacturer in southern China.

-The young Marxists, however, are an unusual target because they espouse the same values — socialism, workers’ rights and Marxist ideology — which the party has advocated.
+The young Marxists are an unusual target, however, because they espouse the same values — socialism, workers’ rights and Marxist ideology — the party has advocated.

 Peking University students and alumni expressed alarm after students published accounts online saying that they were beaten on campus by unidentified men who forced a recent graduate named Zhang Shengye into a car on Friday evening.